| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 ice and snow.
 The snow jets have been working for more than 30 years for

 New York Central and its successors Penn Central, Conrail, and now CSX.
+Today, many lines regularly use snow jets to clear yard switches, and

 they can be purchased commercially from Essco.
 The modern Essco Snowjet